nmalkin/minesweeper-client/README.md

 ## How to run it

+Run the helper program, followed by the name of your AI's executable as you want it executed.
+(Your command can have many parts.)

+    ./minesweeper ./my-ai --win=always

-The client executable has one required flag: your name, to distinguish your submission from everybody else's.
+Actually, that won't work exactly: the client executable has one required flag: your name, to distinguish your submission from everybody else's.
 You use it like this:

-    ./minesweeper -name="Vercingetorix"
+    ./minesweeper -name="Vercingetorix" ./my-ai --win=always

 There are also some optional flags:

 - `games` to specify how many games to play back-to-back
 - `version` the version number of your AI (for scoring)

-You'll also need some way to attach the input and output of your program to the helper.
-Here's how you'd do it in some shells:

-    ./minesweeper <&1 | ./your-ai >&0